debora-barros/PhD-Oceanography/README.md

 ## Citation & Licensing

-If you use these notebooks, the methodology, or the results in your research, please provide attribution by citing the corresponding paper:
+If you use these notebooks, the methodology, or the results in your research, please provide attribution by citing:

-> **Barros, D. et al. (2026). *In development* .**
+> **Barros, D.: Codebase for Barros et al. 2026 (v1.0.0), Zenodo [code], https://zenodo.org/records/18974391, 2026.**

-*(A full citation model will be updated here upon official publication).*

 This code is provided under the **MIT License**.